 Why Bulldogs Cost More Than Average

 Bulldogs cost more than the average dog primarily because of their medium-sized size and breed-specific health considerations.
-Bulldogs are generally healthy but can be prone to very high lifetime vet costs.
+Bulldogs are known for very high lifetime vet costs, with emergency and specialist visits stacking up faster than most breeds.
 Additionally, bulldogs have short-haired coats, which affects annual grooming costs.

 How to Save on Bulldog Ownership